Solar Saros 153

-Saros cycle series 153 for solar eclipses occurs at the Moon's ascending node, repeating every 18 years, 11 days, containing 70 events, with 63 before 3000 AD.
-All eclipses in this series occurs at the Moon's ascending node.
+Saros cycle series 153 for solar eclipses occurs at the Moon's ascending node, repeating every 18 years, 11 days, containing 70 eclipses, 49 of which will be umbral, all annular.
+The first eclipse in the series was on 28 July 1870 and the last will be on 22 August 3114.
+The most recent eclipse was a partial eclipse on 23 October 2014 and the next will be a partial eclipse on 3 November 2032.

+The longest eclipse will be 7 minutes 11 seconds on 5 September 2537.

 This solar saros is linked to Lunar Saros 146.

 Umbral eclipses

 Umbral eclipses (annular, total and hybrid) can be further classified as either: 1) Central (two limits), 2) Central (one limit) or 3) Non-Central (one limit).
 The statistical distribution of these classes in Saros series 153 appears in the following table.